 During the 1930s, the world experienced the Great Depression.
-As quoted from family archives by Jay Withnell Hager, “We kept our organization together.
-We never closed down.
-We worked five half days instead of five full days in order to give our employees some work.
+As quoted from family archives by J. Withnell Hager, “We kept our organization together.
+We never closed.
+We worked half days instead of full days in order to give our employees some work.
 We kept going in spite of the fact that we were losing money.
-We stocked our inventories and kept our complete workforce in tact.
+We stocked our inventories and kept our complete workforce intact.
 Hager employees have always been part of the family.”

-During Charles A. Hager’s presidency, C. Hager and Sons Hinge Company’s sales tripled and the company’s market share was significantly increased by the decision to sell through distributors.
+During Charles A. Hager’s presidency, C. Hager and Sons Hinge Manufacturing Company’s sales tripled, and the company’s market share was significantly increased by the decision to sell through distributors.

-In 1943, Charles A. Hager passed away and Richard G. Hager (another son of Charles Hager) became the company’s 4th president, which unfortunately only lasted two years.
+In 1943, Charles A. Hager passed away, and Richard G. Hager (another son of Charles Hager) became the company’s 4th president.

 In 1945, after Richard G. Hager’s death, Archer L. Hager (Charles A. Hager’s son) became the company’s 5th president.
 Archer had started with Hager as a shipping clerk in 1912 when he was 18 years old.
 While working his way to presidency, Archer operated every piece of machinery in every department of the company.